1875–76

 France

-Despite the violence of the subject, the painting seems eerily still, almost frozen.
+Despite the violent subject, the painting seems eerily still, almost frozen.
 Reinforcing this mysterious quality is Moreau’s ability to combine suggestive, painterly passages with obsessive detail.
-The precision of his draftsmanship and the otherworldliness of his palette are the result of his painstaking methods; he executed numerous preliminary studies for every detail in the composition.
-In contrast to such exactitude, the artist also made bold, colorful watercolors that eschew detail, as exercises to resolve issues of composition and lighting.
+His precise draft smanship and otherworldly palette are the result of his painstaking methods; he executed numerous preliminary studies for every detail in the composition, even sketching live snakes at the Paris zoo.

-Moreau seems to have intended this mythological painting to express contemporary political concerns.
-He was profoundly affected by France’s humiliating military defeat by Prussia in 1870–71.
-Whether or not Hercules literally personifies France and the Hydra represents Prussia, this monumental work portrays a moral battle between the forces of good and evil, and of light and darkness, with intensity and power.
+Moreau might have intended this mythological painting to express contemporary political concerns: he was profoundly aff ected by France’s military defeat at the hands of Prussia in 1870–71.
+Hercules might literally personify France; the Hydra could represent Prussia.
+Whether or not this was the artist’s intention, this monumental work portrays a moral battle between the forces of good and evil with intensity and power, combining history, myth, mysticism, and a fascination with the bizarre.

 Oil on canvas